knpuniversity/blog/upgrading-symfony-2.7.rst

 So, if you see a friend who's getting a lot messages that look like this:

-    Deprecated: The Symfony\Component\DependencyInjection\Definition::setFactoryMethod
-    method is deprecated since version 2.6 and will be removed in 3.0.
+    Deprecated: The Definition::setFactoryMethod method is deprecated since version 2.6 and will be removed in 3.0.

 Tell them to upgrade their ``sensio/distribution-bundle``.
 And of course, to eventually fix these deprecated calls.